neelchauhan/mpd-x/docs/mpd47.md

     client (PAC emulator) <- PPTP tunnel -> PNS

-Mpd is able to operate in both PAC and PNS modes.
+mpdx is able to operate in both PAC and PNS modes.
 As PAC mpd supports both simple case PAC emulator and complete PAC topologies.
 Complete PAC can be configured by joining two physical devices using mpd\'s repeater functionality.